solarwinds/uamsclient-ansible/README.md

 1. AWX must be configured to download roles from Ansible Galaxy.
 At the the current time (with AWX 0.30.0) it must be enabled in Settings > Jobs (`Enable Role Download`) and also Ansible Galaxy credentials must be configured at the `organization` level.
 The `roles/requirements.yml` must be present in the project repository and contain required role (example below).
 2. Values for variables representing `access token`, `role` and `swo url` should be provided from AWX interface.
 3. Playbook must contain `hosts:` value matching hosts group (or individual host) defined in the AWX inventory.
 Playbook is not available in the AWX for `job template` creation if the proper value was not provided.
-4. Setting `Provilege escalation` in `job template` might cause failure for tasks delegated to localhost and missing `sudo` command in the execution container.
+4. Setting `Privilege escalation` in `job template` might cause failure for tasks delegated to localhost and missing `sudo` command in the execution container.

 ## Examples for AWX setup
 ### Playbook